AppWerft/TitaniumAndroidModuleDevelopment/TiScrape.md

 Ti.Scrape
 =========

 In last module [Ti.TimeZone](TimeZone.md) we used only system functions.
-In this module we try to use third-party libs.
+In this module we try to use *third-party libs* and *background tasks*.
 This is a big step and very useful ;-)

-We have two possibilities: we import a compiled jar file (it is a zip and contains class files) or we import the sources.
+For usage of third-party libraries have two possibilities: we import a compiled jar file (it is a zip file and contains class file tree ) or we import the sources.
 In our little demo we use both ways.

-First we use jsoup as jar.
-For this we right click on project, goes to properties and select Java BuildPath:
+First we use [jsoup](https://jsoup.org/download) as jar file.
+For this we right click on project, go to properties and select *Java BuildPath*:

 ![](https://raw.githubusercontent.com/AppWerft/TitaniumAndroidModuleDevelopment/master/images/d2.jpg)